-• Students earning all A's during a grading period will be placed on the Honor Roll and students

-• Students may request that a report card grade be amended for honor roll/merit list purposes within five (5) days of the end of the grading period if the grade was reflective of missing assignments that are completed within that window.
+- Students earning all A's during a grading period will be placed on the Honor Roll and students earning A's and B's will be placed on the Merit List. - Students may request that a report card grade be amended for honor roll/merit list purposes within five (5) days of the end of the grading period if the grade was reflective of missing assignments that are completed within that window.